 makes a statement, or furnishes or causes to be furnished any report, or makes an entry in a record or log book that is false or misleading because of the inclusion in the statement, report or book of false or misleading matter or of the omission from the statement, report or book of any matter that is required or may be material commits an offence.

-[Section 101 amended by No. 33 of 2014 s.
+[Section 101 amended: No. 33 of 2014 s.
 17.]

 101A.
 No double jeopardy